 High Card Rule

 Let’s say the final two players both hold a pair of aces.
 The first player also holds a queen, while the second has a jack.
 The first player wins since the queen kicker is higher than a jack.
-This isn’t a high card hand since both have a pair.
+This isn’t a high card poker hand since both have a pair.
 But the logic behind the rule is the same.

 Probabilities